canonical-ols/talisker/docs/sentry.rst

 Talisker uses the default SENTRY_DSN env var to configure sentry by default.
 Simply setting this will enable sentry for wsgi and logging.

-In addition, talisker configures the sentry client by default as follows:
+In addition, Talisker configures the sentry client by default as follows:

- - sets `install_logging_hook=False`, as talisker handles it
+ - sets `install_logging_hook=False`, as Talisker handles it
  - sets `release` to the current :ref:`revision`
  - sets `hook_libraries=[]`, disabling breadcrumbs for request/httplib
  - sets `environment` to TALISKER_ENVIRONMENT envvar